 Handicrafts – For sure you should check out the Mayan Handicraft Centre located around the corner from the bookstore on the main road, across from Spaghettino restaurant.
 Mauricio’s hammocks are located there among other shops.
 There are also many places around the square and Tesoros Mayas just south of OXXO on the square.
 Also, check out our selection in our gift section at the bookstore.

 Hardware – There are a couple of stores on the highway, I have had the best luck with Ferrotlapaleria “La Colonia” or Tauro in the Colonia.
 You need to know how to ask for what you want as the products are behind the counter.
 Prepare to act out what you want.
 I have imitated taking a shower many times to get a shower part.
 Don’t ask how I get toilet parts.
 Cancun & Playa del Carmen have a Home Depot stores, which is surprisingly well equipped and feature some of the worst and loudest in-store music you will ever hear.

 Internet – Stay in touch with loved ones…or just rub it in that you are in paradise and they are not!
 There is one internet cafe in town, beside the OXXO on the square, Cafe de Amancia has machines and printers and there is also free WiFi with purchase at several restaurants.

-Money Exchange – We only have one on the port side of town and it handles cash only.
+Money Exchange – We now have two on the port side of town.
 The exchange rate is posted above the window.
-Located in the mall on the north side of the square.
+G Capital is located in the mall part of the new Chedraui Selecto and the other is located in the mall on the north side of the square.
 They will not cash traveller’s cheques.
 If you are changing US dough, you need to show your passport.
 It’s not their policy, it is federal law.
 Count your change.
-These folks are notorious for short-changing.
-You will get a better rate at CI Banco beside the Chedraui grocery store or at G Captial near the Aki Supermarket.
-You need your passport to exchange money.
+The booth on the square has in the past been accused of short-changing.
+You likely get a better rate at CI Banco beside the Chedraui grocery store.